hrm93/cs499-eportfolio/README.md

-# Automated GIS Pipeline Processing Tool
+# 🌎 Automated GIS Pipeline Processing Tool

-## Overview
+## 🚩 Project Overview

 This project enhances an existing GIS automation tool initially built as a final project for the **IT 338: Geospatial Programming** course.
 The tool was designed to assist with spatial exclusion analysis by buffering human-made features and identifying safe zones within park boundaries.
 The original version relied on **ArcGIS Pro and ArcPy**, which limited portability, accessibility, and long-term maintainability.
 The primary objective is to automate geospatial processing tasks and enhance the tool’s scalability across diverse use cases.

-This enhanced version modernizes the tool with **open-source libraries (GeoPandas, Shapely, pymongo)**, adds **a command-line interface (CLI)**, optimizes geospatial **algorithms**, and introduces **database integration with MongoDB**.
-The goal is to make the tool flexible, scalable, and production-ready.
+This enhanced GIS Pipeline Tool builds upon a final project originally developed for **IT 338: Geospatial Programming**.
+Initially built using ArcGIS Pro and ArcPy, the tool has been modernized to support open-source geospatial workflows.
+It enables scalable spatial exclusion analysis through buffer processing and integrates a flexible CLI, parallelism, and optional MongoDB logging.

+This tool is designed for GIS professionals, data engineers, and developers seeking a scalable, Python-based solution for spatial data processing.

 ---

-## Features
+## 🛠 Features

-- 🗺️ Spatial buffering of roads, trails, and campsites using GeoPandas/Shapely
+- 🗺️ Spatial buffering of roads, trails, and campsites using GeoPandas and Shapely
 - 🧱 Modular design and robust error handling
-- 📟 CLI interface with argument parsing (`argparse`)
+- 📟 Command-line interface via argparse
 - 🔁 Optimized geometry operations and optional multiprocessing
-- 🧪 Unit tests for core functions using `unittest`
+- 🧪 Unit testing framework using pytest
-- 🧩 Integration with **MongoDB** for scalable geospatial data storage and querying
+- 🧩 Optional MongoDB integration for spatial data storage and querying
-- 🔓 Improved portability and maintainability through migration to open-source libraries
+- 🔓 Fully open-source stack, no proprietary dependencies

 ---

-## Enhancements by Category
+## 📌 Enhancements by Category

 ### 1. Software Engineering and Design